An ACT Government Website

 Murray-Darling Basin

-The ACT sits entirely within the upper Murrumbidgee River Catchment in the Murray-Darling Basin.
-The Murrumbidgee River, Molonglo River and Cotter River are key waterways in the upper Murrumbidgee Catchment.
+The ACT sits within the upper Murrumbidgee River Catchment in the Murray-Darling Basin.
+The Murrumbidgee River, Molonglo River and Cotter River are key waterways in the upper catchment.
 The Murrumbidgee and Molonglo rivers begin in NSW before coming together and flowing through the ACT.
 The Cotter River starts in the ACT and flows into the Murrumbidgee River.

 The ACT is the biggest city in the Murray-Darling Basin.
 It plays an important role in looking after the valuable and limited water resources in the area.